NOAA-EMC/ufs-s2s-evaluation/OCN/plots/README.md

 plot_mom6_diff_mlddata.py
    - Plots difference of MODEL - MLD(data)
    - ./plot_mom6_diff_mlddata.py -h for usage
+   - Data is expected in the form of (/scratch2/NCEPDEV/climate/Jessica.Meixner/Data/analysis/MLD/mld_DR003_c1m_reg2.0.nc) de Boyer Montégut et al. 2004

 Preprocessing data:
+   - Some of the above scripts need preprocessed data (or optionally can use preprocessed data).
+     Some useful information is below

    - Averages of files can be taken by using nco command:
          (First: module load intel nco)
          ncea files_to_avg_*.nc   averageoutputfile.nc